HG G-98830 / HG G-98835

 Photo of the antenna with Transponders HW DEV00095 (flat) and HG G-71325 (bar)

-The interpreter that determines the code and the position is integrated into the antenna.
-When the Y axis is crossed a high-precision positioning pulse is output with a configurable duration.The positioning pulse is available as a digital output as well as via the telegrams of the serial and CAN bus interfaces.
+The interpreter for determining the code and position is integrated in the antenna.
+When crossing the Y-axis (transverse to the direction of travel), a high-precision positioning pulse (PosiPulse) with an adjustable duration is emitted.
+The PosiPulse is available both as a digital output and via the telegrams of the serial and bus interfaces.

 Related Components